Sunlighter/FrayedKnot/README.md

 ## Purpose and Features

 This library presents a class called `Rope`.
-It's designed for quick manipulation of relatively large volumes of text, especially when such manipulation consists of splitting and concatenation, which it can do in logarithmic time.
+It's designed for quick manipulation of relatively large volumes of text, especially when such manipulation consists of splitting and concatenation, which the `Rope` can do in logarithmic time.
 It uses `char` as its character type.

 Ropes are immutable and based internally on balanced trees.
 The leaves of the tree contain short strings, rather than individual characters.